-This retains much of the color of the blossoms, but the stems are snipped short–not a problem if you’re using them in wreaths, but if you want long stems here’s an easy fix: use floral tape to attach stems to blossoms once dried.
+This retains much of the color of the blossoms, but the stems are snipped short–not a problem if you’re using them in wreaths, but if you want long stems, here’s an easy fix: use floral tape to attach stems to blossoms once dried.

 - Add more as you have room, covering each with silica gel as noted.

-- Strip all leaves from the stems then tie bundles of up to six hydrangeas together (you can use rubber bands).
+- Strip all leaves from the stems, then tie bundles of up to six hydrangeas together (you can use rubber bands).

 - Hang them upside down in a warm, dark place that is not humid.

-- It will take about three weeks until they are ready, the blossoms will be crisp and the stems quite hard.
+- It will take about three weeks until they are ready, the blossoms will be crisp, and the stems quite hard.

-A few tips:
+Here are a few tips:

 - Snip fresh hydrangeas when there has been no rain or humidity in the air.

-- For best results wait until the blossom heads feel a bit papery and have just begun to fade before snipping them.
+- For best results, wait until the blossom heads feel a bit papery and have just begun to fade before snipping them.

 - Once done, display in vases or store away sealed in plastic bags until needed.